OfficeDev/outlook-dev-docs/docs/add-ins/quick-start.md

 ---
-title: Build an Outlook add-in
+title: Build an Outlook task pane add-in
-description: Learn how to build a simple Outlook add-in by using jQuery and the Office JS API and test it locally. ms.topic: quickstart ms.date: 04/15/2019
+description: Learn how to build a simple Outlook add-in by using jQuery and the Office JS API and test it locally. ms.topic: quickstart ms.date: 04/23/2019
 localization_priority: Priority
 ---

 # Build your first Outlook add-in

-In this article, you'll walk through the process of building an Outlook add-in by using jQuery and the Office JS API.
+In this article, you'll walk through the process of building an Outlook task pane add-in.

 ## Create the add-in